antiface/Documentation/METHODS/GeneralWorkflow/ProjectBasedSerialMethod/README.md

 # PROJECT-BASED SERIAL METHOD:
 * Define a project; elaborate a set of concepts;
 * Perform research for reference materials or __*Refmats*__;
+* Prepare the canvas; gather raw materials and instruments;
 * First Experiment: Perform a first experiment in the first series;
 * Continue the series until completion of the project;
 * Create subseries, or __*series-within-series*__;
+* At each time step in each series or subseries, terminate the process when the painting has a certain *fitness*;

 ![GENETIC ALGORITHM FLOWCHART](https://historiotheque.files.wordpress.com/2023/08/genetic_algorithm_flowchart_resize.png)